Charlotte-Thomas/project-1/README.md

 	  	}, 50)
 	}

-The initiation of the bomb drop was slightly more complex as it incorporated randomisation, number of bombs able to be dropped at any one time and which aliens were able to drop a bomb.
+The initiation of the bomb drop was slightly more complex as it incorporated randomisation, the number of bombs able to be dropped at any one time and which aliens were able to drop a bomb.

 Randomisation was used in order to make sure that it wasn't the same aliens dropping bombs.
 Additionally only the very bottom row of aliens were allowed to drop a bomb.
-This was done by checking that the alien who was chosen randomly to drop a bomb didn't have a cell in front of it with a className of 'alien'.
+This was done by checking that the chosen alien didn't have a cell in front of it with a class of 'alien'.

-What determined how many bombs could be dropped at any one time was defined in the wave (difficulty level).
+The wave (difficulty level) determined how many bombs could be dropped at any one time.

 ### Collisions